hellogreg/pstv/pstv.md

 Give users an option (maybe as an opt-in, so users know the risks) to render *all* Vita games playable -- or at least attempt-able!
 Just give a clear warning upon purchase or startup that they may not work correctly.

-(*I understand that this may be a matter of licensing from third-party publishers.
+I understand that there could be issues with licensing from third-party publishers.
 If that's the case, it could be a little trickier to nix the whitelist for those titles.
-Still, all first-party games should be exempt.*)
+Still, all first-party games should be exempt.

-### Delete the "Featured" Page
+### Delete the "Featured" Tab

-I don't know if anyone ever does anything except skip right past this page.
+I don't know if anyone ever does anything except skip right past this tab.
 It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
 Plus, it looks like too much like it's the store, even though it's not.
 I would prefer if it were, or if it at least had a store search function.